Jacob-CL/CTFNotes/Books/CryptographyandNetworkSecurity/Chapter3-ClassicalEncryptionTechniques.md

 The Playfair cipher was for a long time considered unbreakable and was relied upon by the British Army in World War 1 and still enjoyed considerable use by the U.S Army and other Allied forces during World War 2.
 This reveals the effectiveness of the playfair cipher compared to others:
 <img width="823" height="560" alt="image" src="https://github.com/user-attachments/assets/70047ccb-549b-4149-b322-85ec81bace1f" />

+### Polyphabetic Ciphers
+Another way to improve on the simple monoalphabetic technique is to use different monoalphabetic substituions as one proceeds through the plaintext message.
+The general name for this approach is polyalphabetic substition cipher.
+Al lthese techniques have the following features in common:
+- A set of related monoalphabetic substitution rules is used
+- A key determines which particular rule is chosen for a given transformation

+### Vigenere Cipher
+- Best known and one of the simplest, polyalphabetic ciphers

 ### Hill Cipher
 - Polygraphic substitution cipher, meaning it encrypts blocks of letters rather than single letters with a technique based on linear algebra.
 Vulnerable to known-plaintext attacks.